abbreviatedman/techniconsole/README.md

 It's particularly poor as a debugging tool, but it often tricks developers, especially new ones, into thinking it is, instead, a great one.

-But even if you're going to use it more to peek at a value and then delete the log, or to demonstrate a code technique or tool, rather than debugging), its plain-text approach can lead to some very difficult-to-parse output in the following ways:
+But even if you're going to use it more to peek at a value and then delete the log, or to demonstrate a code technique or tool, rather than debugging, its plain-text approach can lead to some very difficult-to-parse output in the following ways:

 1. It tends to blend in with the terminal's info-dump, making it hard to find what you're trying to log out.
 More like `console.needleInAHaystack`, amirite?
 2. If you care about the _other_ information in the terminal, well, every console.log makes that harder to find.
 3. Once you have a few more of them, you get a brand new parsing task: telling one logged value from another.

-A common solution to parsing your logging is to make sure each one is labeled in some way, which requires `console.log` usage like the following increasingly effective but verbose examples:
+A common solution to parsing your logging is to make sure each one is labeled in some way, which requires `console.log` usage like the following increasingly-effective-but-verbose examples:

 ```javascript
 console.log('The value of foo is: ', foo)